0cjs/sedoc/EE/8080/README.md

 - `AC` (`H`) and `N` not directly testable; used by `DAA`. decimal adjust.
 - 8080 logcal AND instructions (ANA/ANI) set AC to the logical OR of bit 3 of the two operands.
 8085 logical AND sets the AC flag.
+- 8080 SUB/CMP/DEC invert the source operand, add, set AC flag from that intermediate result, then increment to get final result. [[PCx80]]
 - Only Z80 has `N` and adjusts properly after a subtraction.

 On the 8080/8085, `P` is always set to the parity of the result (odd/even)